asyncapi/asyncapi-react/docs/features/theming.md

   Generating production styles will add a `.min.css` suffix to the generated files.

-- Script will generate two separate css files, one with `.reset.css` suffix with [Preflight](https://tailwindcss.com/docs/preflight) styles onboard and second without `Preflight` onboard.
+- Script will generate two separate CSS files, one with `.reset.css` suffix with [Preflight](https://tailwindcss.com/docs/preflight) styles onboard and second without `Preflight` onboard.
 If you use your own base styles in your project, you should use this one with the `.reset.css` suffix.

 - If you installed the `@asyncapi/react-component` package in your project, script should be run with the `./node_modules/@asyncapi/react-component/tools/styles/script.js` path in a root of project.